bp0lr/outflowlogger/README.md

 # outflowlogger

 Real-Time SOL Outflow Tracker via gRPC
-This program listens to the outflow of SOL transactions from a specific address (default case is Binance) using gRPC.
+This program listens to the outflow of SOL transactions from a specific address (default case is raydium) using gRPC.
 The received data is processed and displayed in real-time.

 ## Disclaimer